FS > M.A.Y.B.E.

 You should also feel better about your beneficial role and position in life, and more secure in your ideals.

-Congratulations, you are making the world a better place.
+Congratulations, you are now even further down the road of making the world an even better place.

 Notes On Going the Other Way